 On May 20, 1997, Pastor Alexis Thomas unveiled “Vision 2000”, a vision for a new church campus.
 History was made on April1 16, 2000, when the Pilgrim people of God marched into a new, 2500-seat, state-of-the-art sanctuary.
 In the continuation of focusing on that vision and “to enhance the lives of all whom it (the church) touches”, Pastor Thomas and the Pilgrim Rest family constructed the “Word Center” in 2003.
 The Word Center is an awe-inspiring educational facility, which in addition to classrooms includes a Family Services Resource Center and science and computer labs to develop members of our community.

 In less than 10 years, God saw fit for Bishop Thomas and Pilgrim Rest to fulfill the vision of a campus that meets all of the needs of men, women and families with the completion of the Wellness Center.
-The Pilgrim Rest family dedicated the 31,000 square foot Wellness Center, which features The Spa at Pilgrim and Café Eden, on April 30, 2007.
-With a commitment to keep our physical bodies and souls “in shape”, The Spa at Pilgrim is designed with an excellent cardiovascular and fitness facility to challenge individuals of all fitness levels.
-After an invigorating workout, members can indulge themselves in a spa that rivals the best resort spas in the world.
+The Pilgrim Rest family dedicated the 31,000 square foot Wellness Center, which features the Fitness Center and Café Eden, on April 30, 2007.
+With a commitment to keep our physical bodies and souls “in shape”, the Fitness Center is designed with an excellent cardiovascular and fitness facility to challenge individuals of all fitness levels.
 Truly, God is doing something extraordinary with and for Pilgrim Rest.

 With sustaining growth, the Lord expanded our territory throughout the Phoenix metropolitan area and Arizona, as well as internationally.
 In 2010 the Lord led Pilgrim Rest to establish its very first satellite campus in Gilbert, Arizona.
 Pilgrim Rest also began live stream broadcasts reaching hundreds of thousands of viewers around the world through the Internet in countries such as: the Bahamas, Brazil, England, Germany, and Iraq.
 On December 15, 2013, Pilgrim Rest made its first television broadcast debut.
 With over 20,000 viewers of this weekly broadcast on AZTV, Pilgrim Rest continues to grow exponentially.